-- Refining further historical skills through the specialised study of primary source materials - Developing further the skills necessary for the detailed and critical study of primary sources - Completing, under guidance, a sustained piece of independent research and writing - Learning to apply detailed knowledge of specific historical subjects in a broad, comparative and theoretically-informed manner - Reflecting upon the experience of studying History to degree level and its social and political uses
+- Refining further historical skills through the specialised study of primary source materials. - Developing further the skills necessary for the detailed and critical study of primary sources. - Completing, under guidance, a sustained piece of independent research and writing. - Learning to apply detailed knowledge of specific historical subjects in a broad, comparative and theoretically-informed manner. - Acquiring the skills necessary to research, complete and present a piece of public history drawing on their experience and interests as History students.